gannochenko/generators/infra/template/[project_code_infra_kebab]/README.md

     * [Official docs on how to do it](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html)
     * [There is also a document with screenshots](https://gannochenko.notion.site/Creating-AWS-Billing-alarm-20a6eed780b247cfb93c8a6cf23eaea8)
 4. [Create a new non-root user](https://console.aws.amazon.com/iam/home#/users$new?step=details) and obtain the access credentials.
-5. Paste the credentials into env vars in the `.envvars` file:
+5. Paste the credentials into env vars in the `.env` file:
   ~~~bash
   export AWS_ACCESS_KEY_ID=
   export AWS_SECRET_ACCESS_KEY=